-- 10.2.
-Storage and Handling - A. Ensure sufficient quantities of dumpsters or containers are available. - B. Inspect dumpsters and containers to ensure they contain only authorized materials.
-Notify the STR if unauthorized waste is found. - 1.
-Ensure positive control of waste containers by applying seals, locks, or other tamper resistant devices to the container while accumulating waste. - C. Store waste at designated staging area(s) until Company approval is obtained for removal from the work area.
-Seller staging area(s) shall have: - 1. perimeter boundary control with tape, fencing, chain and stands or other means, - 2. sufficient aisle space allowing for container inspection, and - 3. signage identifying the waste staging area and contact information. - D. Refer to Supplemental Conditions Attachment 2, Material Disposition Table, for responsibility matrix for providing waste material containers, transportation and disposition of items. - 1.
+10.2.
+Storage and Handling

+- A. Ensure sufficient quantities of dumpsters or containers are available. - B. Inspect dumpsters and containers to ensure they contain only proper materials.
+Notify the STR if unauthorized waste is found. - C. Store waste at a staging area until Company approval is obtained for removal from the work area. - D. Refer to Supplemental Conditions Attachment 2, Material Disposition Table, for responsibility matrix for providing waste material containers, transportation and disposition of items. - 1.
 Seller-provided containers for waste disposition shall be procured from a Company-approved vendor list.
-Vendor list will be provided upon request.

-- a) Seller shall verify that Company specifications are used in the manufacture of Seller-provided containers.
-Company container specifications will be provided upon request. - b) Seller shall perform receipt inspection on Seller-provided containers to verify compliance with container specifications. - c) Submit verification documentation to the Company for information. - 2.
+Vendor list will be provided upon request. - a.
+Seller shall verify that Company specifications are used in the manufacture of Seller-provided containers.
+Company container specifications will be provided upon request. - b.
+Seller shall perform receipt inspection on Seller-provided containers to verify compliance with container specifications. - c.
+Submit verification documentation to the Company for information. - 2.
 Any Company-provided containers for waste disposition will be identified in the Statement of Work. - E. Seller shall secure unattended containers which contain waste to prevent unauthorized dumping of material into the waste container.
 Seller is responsible to verify contents of waste container.
-Verification of waste containers content packaged inside the Protected Area or Limited Area shall be completed by Qcleared individuals.
-Company may request Seller to develop a Waste Container Security Plan. - F. Company RADCON will perform radiological survey of waste material and will issue a green tag before Seller begins transferring waste for packaging, transportation, storage, and/or disposal. - 10.3.
-Waste Identification and Labeling for Sanitary and Industrial Waste - A. The Company's Request for Landfill V and VII Disposal, UCN-21941, or Request for Landfill IV Disposal, UCN-21941B is required to be completed before waste may be removed from the work area for disposal at the Oak Ridge Reservation (ORR) Landfill.
-Seller is responsible to obtain analytical results to verify that the waste meets the ORR Landfill waste acceptance criteria.
-Seller shall prepare the form, as the "Generator", and submit to the Company.
-The Company will sign the form as the "Verification Officer" and where applicable sign as "Derivative Classifier."
-The ORR Landfill requires waste generators to submit the completed form UCN-21941/UCN-21941B eight (8) workdays prior to need and obtain their approval letters before the ORR Landfill will accept the waste for disposal. - B. Seller shall complete and submit to the Company the Asbestos Waste Shipment Record (CN-1054) before asbestos waste is removed from the work area.
-The Company will provide an Asbestos Work Authorization Number upon Seller's request. - C. Seller shall label waste package containers in accordance with directive from Company waste management officials. - D. Labels for wrapped or drummed asbestos waste shall be red, black, and white and conform to 29 CFR 1910.145.
+Verification of waste containers packaged inside the Protected Area or Limited Area shall be by Q-cleared individuals.
+Company may request Seller to develop a Waste Container Security Plan. - F. Company RADCON will perform radiological survey of waste material and will issue a green tag before Seller begins transferring waste for packaging, transportation, storage, and/or disposal.

+10.3.
+Waste Identification and Labeling for Sanitary and Industrial Waste

+A. The Company's Request for Landfill Disposal, UCN-21941, is required to be completed before wastes may be removed from the work area for disposal at the Y-12 Landfill.
+Seller is responsible to obtain analytical results to verify that the waste meets the Y-12 Landfill acceptance criteria.
+Seller shall prepare the form, sign as the "Generator", and submit to the Company.
+The Company will then sign the form as the "Verification Officer" and "Derivative Classifier."
+The Y-12

+- Landfill requires waste generators to submit the completed form UCN-21941 eight (8) workdays prior to need and obtain their approval letters before the Landfill will accept the waste for disposal. - B. Seller shall complete and submit to the Company the Asbestos Waste Shipment Record (UCN-17379A) before asbestos waste is removed from the work area.
+The Company will provide an Asbestos Work Authorization Number upon Seller's request. - C. Seller shall label waste package containers in accordance with guidance from Company waste management officials. - D. Labels for wrapped or drummed asbestos waste shall be red, black, and white and conform to 29 CFR 1910.145.
 Label bags, containers, or wrapped material in accordance with 49 CFR 171 and 172 including the name of the waste generator and the location where the waste was generated.
-Non-friable asbestos waste shall be labeled as such. - E. After receipt of the ORR Landfill approval letter, Seller shall provide a minimum of one (1) workday advance notice to the STR before removal of waste from the work area.
+Non-friable asbestos waste shall be labeled as such. - E. After receipt of the Y-12 Landfill Approval letter, Seller shall provide a minimum of one (1) workday advance notice to the STR before removal of waste from the work area.